-For independent software vendors (ISVs), offering a best-in-class payments solution is no longer a differentiator — it is a requirement.
+For software platforms, offering a best-in-class payments solution is no longer a differentiator — it is a requirement.

-But there’s a difference between merely integrating payment capabilities and executing them well.
-Too often, ISVs compose a payments solution by packaging multiple integrations into a single offering with results that can be more burdensome than expected.
+But there’s a difference between merely embedding payment capabilities and executing them well.
+Too often, software platforms compose a payments solution by packaging multiple integrations into a single offering with results that can be more burdensome than expected.
 Rather than providing an easy-to-use, seamless global payments experience, they end up disrupting customers, leading to a negative brand perception and churn.

 3 Common Pitfalls in Payments Onboarding